LeoJuguet/report-internship2024/report.typ

 Jasmin @jasmin is a programming language that aims to be secure, particularly for cryptographic code.
-The compiler is written in Coq and provides a proof that the code will be correctly translated to assembly, under certain assumptions.
+Its compiler is written in Coq and provides a proof that the code will be correctly translated to assembly, under certain assumptions.
-These assumptions are checked by a safety checker, but the previous one was too slow, and not precise has we want.
-Moreover the safetychecker is today hard to maintain, and didn't allow modular analysis.
+These assumptions are checked by a safety checker, but the previous one was too slow, and not as precise as we wanted.
+Moreover the safety checker is hard to maintain today, and doesn't allow modular analysis.
-The goal of this internship was to create a new, more efficient, more maintanable, and more precise safety analyzer that would be able to check that the conditions on a Jasmin code are well-present.
+The goal of this internship was to create a new, more efficient, more maintanable, and more precise safety analyzer that would be able to check that the conditions on any Jasmin code is verified.

-For this, I used MOPSA, a static analyzer library that aims to be modular, in order to easily add a frontend for the Jasmin language, and a more maintable code with the relying to a third party library for the maintening of the backend of the abstract interpretation.
+For this task, I used MOPSA, a static analyzer library that aims to be modular, in order to easily add a frontend for the Jasmin language.
+By relying on the third-party library MOPSA, which maintains the backend of the abstract interpretation, the resulting codebase is more maintainable.

 = Context

-Writing a secure program is hard, there are many considerations to take care of, and often small mistakes are added unvolountary by the programer, such as ensuring that a variable is well-defined and that there are no out-of-bounds accesses, otherwise this can lead to write at a unsafe location and lead to a leakage of information.
+Writing a secure program is hard, as there are many considerations to take into account, and often small mistakes are involountary made by the programer, such as ensuring that a variable is well-defined and that there are no out-of-bounds accesses, otherwise this can lead to write at a unsafe location and lead to a leakage of information.
 So a tool is needed to ensure that no mistakes are present.